European shares fall amid Greek impasse, weak euro zone data

 "The lending data shows a lack of risk attitude among businesses," said Brenda Kelly, head analyst at London Capital Group.

-"We are overweight euro zone equities.
-What we like is that the economic cycle is kicking in," said Mads Pedersen, head of global asset allocation at UBS Wealth Management in Zurich.

-"We have had lots of stimulus, and we think in the next 6-12 months earnings growth will kick in stronger."

-Associated British Foods was among the biggest gainers of the day, adding 2.6 percent to reach two-month highs after Goldman Sachs ramped up its rating to "buy" from "sell".
+Associated British Foods was the biggest gainer on the pan-European index, adding 2.4 percent to reach two-month highs after Goldman Sachs ramped up its rating to "buy" from "sell".

 Mergers & acquisition speculation boosted Swiss agrochemicals company Syngenta, which was building up defenses for a possible higher bid from U.S. peer Monsanto , according to a Bloomberg report.
-Syngenta shares closed up 0.5 percent.
+Syngenta shares were up 1.1 percent.

+Swedish builder Skanska rose 0.8 percent after it said its LaGuardia Gateway Partners consortium had been selected as preferred bidder in a $3.6 billion project to build a new terminal at New York's LaGuardia Airport.

 Europe bourses in 2015: link.reuters.com/pap87v